William Wellman debuted with many

 begins for the family.

-The Happy Years (1950), on a young rebel at the turn of the century,
+The Happy Years (1950) is about a young rebel at the turn of the century.

 The Next Voice You Hear (1950), written by Charles Schnee, is a parable of sorts, although its message remains ambiguous.

 Joe is the head of a regular middle-class family in a regular suburban

 neighborhood.
 He loves his pregnant wife Mary, and their child Johnny loves them.
 Their domestic